2000 Camp David Summit: Responsibility for failure

+Which party (parties) should be blamed for the lack of success of the Summit is hotly debated.
+In a 2005 book published by Heribert Adam and Kogila Moodley, the authors state "Informed observer blamed all three parties' negotiation strategies for the failure", referring to the Israelis, Palestinians, and Americans.
+Nevertheless, after the summit, most of the Israeli and American establishment bought into the Israeli narrative, in which Arafat was portrayed as a villain.
+Although it was the question of Jerusalem that dominated the discussions and the Palestinian refugee issue didn't occupy much attention, Israeli leaders instead said that the refugee question led to the collapse of the negotiations.
+The Israeli argument was that the Palestinian right of return meant the end of Israel as a Jewish state, hence it was the Palestinians who didn't want peace.
+This narrative led to the decline of the Israeli peace movement.

+Under the Israeli narrative, a Palestinian state in 91% of the West Bank and Gaza was considered "generous" and Palestinians were portrayed as stubborn for not accepting it.
+In the Palestinian view, such a proposal was contrary to Resolution 242.
+In their view, the Palestinians had already compromised by conceding 78% of historic Palestine to Israel and accepting a Palestinian state in only 22% of the land and thus should not be expected to concede even more land to Israel.
+Palestinians also saw Israeli proposals to control Palestinian airspace, borders and natural resources as an attempt to maintain the occupation indefinitely.

 Accusations of Palestinian responsibility

 Most of the Israeli and American criticism for the failure of the 2000 Camp David Summit was leveled at Arafat.
-Ehud Barak portrays Arafat's behavior at Camp David as a "performance geared to exact as many Israeli concessions as possible without ever seriously intending to reach a peace settlement or sign an "end to the conflict.
+Ehud Barak portrays Arafat's behavior at Camp David as a "performance geared to exact as many Israeli concessions as possible without ever seriously intending to reach a peace settlement or sign an "end to the conflict".

 Clinton blamed Arafat after the failure of the talks, stating, "I regret that in 2000 Arafat missed the opportunity to bring that nation into being and pray for the day when the dreams of the Palestinian people for a state and a better life will be realized in a just and lasting peace."
 The failure to come to an agreement was widely attributed to Yasser Arafat, as he walked away from the table without making a concrete counter-offer and because Arafat did little to quell the series of Palestinian riots that began shortly after the summit.
 Arafat was also accused of scuttling the talks by Nabil Amr, a former minister in the Palestinian Authority.
 In My Life, Clinton wrote that Arafat once complimented Clinton by telling him, "You are a great man."
 Clinton responded, "I am not a great man.
 I am a failure, and you made me one."